Sophos UTM: Decommissioning of obsolete URL categorization services CFFS.Click here for important info.

 Output:

-To review the specific service-related logs (in our case, it’s SSL VPN), navigate to “/log” directory and grep the required log file using the below command in the advance shell:
+To review the specific service-related logs (in our case, it’s SSL VPN), go to the “/log” directory and grep the required log file using the below command in the advance shell:

 # ls -larth /log/ | grep -i sslvpn